-We have determined that the A2LA's requirements are equal to or more stringent than the CLIA requirements at § 493.1403 through § 493.1495 for laboratories that perform moderate and high complexity testing.
-Under the A2LA's requirements, laboratories that perform moderate complexity testing must meet the personnel requirements for high complexity testing located at § 493.1441 through § 493.1495.
+We have determined that the A2LA's requirements are equal to the CLIA requirements at §§ 493.1403 through 493.1495 for laboratories that perform moderate and high complexity testing.

 F. Subpart Q—Inspections

-We have determined that the A2LA requirements for the submitted subspecialties and specialties are equal to or more stringent than the CLIA requirements at § 493.1771 through § 493.1780.
-The A2LA requires a two day onsite surveillance visit one year after the initial accreditation is granted.
+We have determined that the A2LA requirements for the submitted subspecialties and specialties are equal to or more stringent than the CLIA requirements at §§ 493.1771 through 493.1780.
 The A2LA requires annual review of all accredited laboratories.
 The laboratory is required to submit any updates on information about its organization, facilities, key personnel and results of any proficiency testing.
 Laboratories may be required to undergo an onsite surveillance visit if they do not submit their annual review documentation to the A2LA by the established 30 day deadline, if significant changes to the facility or organization have occurred, or if proficiency testing results have been consistently poor.
 The CLIA regulations do not have this requirement.